dessa-oss/Image-segmentation-tutorial/README.md

       mode: rw
 ```

 Note: If you don't want to use the custom docker image, you can just comment out or just delete the whole `image` line inside `worker` section of this config file shown above.
-In this case, foundations will use a default docker image and will automatically create the required enviornment for the each job seperately (this may take relatively longer time if your job needs a lot of packages to be installed).
+In this case, Foundations Atlas will use a default docker image and will automatically create the required enviornment for the each job seperately (this may take relatively longer time if your job needs a lot of packages to be installed).

 Make sure to give right path of your data folder as shown below:

-Under the `volumes` section, you will need to replace `/local/path/to/folder/containing/data` with your local absolute path of data folder so that your data can be accessed within the foundations docker container.
+Under the `volumes` section, you will need to replace `/local/path/to/folder/containing/data` with your local absolute path of data folder so that your data can be accessed within the Foundations Atlas docker container.

 ## Run with full features of foundations atlas